staringos/mtbird/README.md

 # MtBird

-StaringOS MtBird is a low-code platform for HTML Page、Website.
-We help use to build page without code or less code.
-It also support Wechat Mini-Program
+StaringOS MtBird is a low-code editor for HTML Page、Website.
+We help to build page without code or less code.
+It also support Wechat Mini-Program.
+This is front-end editor component repository, see [mtbird-saas](https://github.com/staringos/mtbird-saas) for api and admin panel.

 [中文文档](./README-CN.md)